 - Does the file exist in the correct location on the server?
-Was the resource was moved or deleted on the server?
+Was the resource moved or deleted on the server?

 - Does the server configuration have the correct document root location?

 - Is the resource being accessed a symbolic link?
-If so, ensure the web server is configured to follow symbolic links
+If so, ensure the web server is configured to follow symbolic links.

 406 Not Acceptable

-Web browsers make a request for information from the server.
+Web browsers request information from the server.
 When this happens, it sends an Accept header.
 This tells the server in what formats the browser can accept the data.
 If the server cannot send data in a format requested in the Accept header, the server sends the 406 Not Acceptable error.
 The cause of the 406 error is usually due to a mod_security rule on the server.
 Mod_security is a security module in the Apache web server that is enabled by default on all hosting accounts.

 If you are running into 406 errors and would like Mod_secutiry disabled on your account, open a support ticket via the HostPapa Dashboard and inform our support team.
 Note: when you create a ticket regarding a 406 error, you MUST include information on how our tech support team can reproduce the error as well as your IP address.
 (To find out your IP address easily, visit http://whatismyipaddress.com)